Prayag15-bit/Automation-Program-CLAIR/README.md

 4. Use the command to clone the code :-
 *git clone https://github.com/Prayag15-bit/SIP_task1.git*

+5. Use the following command :-
+*pip3 -r requirements.txt*

-5. Now, just use the python Interpreter to execute the program :- *python clair.py*
+6. Now, just use the python Interpreter to execute the program :- *python clair.py*

 # BOOM!!
 The code will start executing